usaid-cs/yesterday-i-learned/random.md

 1. ["Worker"](https://news.ycombinator.com/item?id=12818361), in the UK, is a lower class of Employee, essentially contractors with indefinite contract lengths.
 1. [Allspice](https://en.wikipedia.org/wiki/Allspice) is a plant, [Hospice](https://en.wikipedia.org/wiki/Hospice) is a clinic for the chronically ill, [Old Spice](https://en.wikipedia.org/wiki/Old_Spice) is a brand of deodorant.
 1. Even when [pretending to play the piano](http://steponerehab.com/how-you-can-rewire-your-brain/), the group had motor skills improve despite not having played the piano.
 This shows the brain's mental training has the ability to change the physical properties of itself.
-1. The whole ["HJKL keys are on the home row!!!!
-BETTER!!@@@"](https://blog.petrzemek.net/2016/04/06/things-about-vim-i-wish-i-knew-earlier/) argument only applies to vim users who do not use a mouse.
 1. [All states in the US are divided into counties, with two exceptions: Louisiana, which consists of parishes, and Alaska, which uses boroughs.](https://www.reddit.com/r/todayilearned/comments/5amvuf/til_all_states_in_the_us_are_divided_into/)
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.
 1. Also related to ECC memory, "compared to the sea level, the rate of neutron flux is 3.5 times higher at 1.5 km (...)"